2018 Hokkaido Eastern Iburi earthquake: Blackout

 The earthquake cut power to all 2.95 million households in Hokkaido.
 This was because the Hokkaido Electric Power Company's coal-fired power plant in Atsuma was heavily damaged by fires that broke out during the earthquake.
 The damage to the plant caused an imbalance in the supply and demand of electricity throughout Hokkaido; this resulted in the blackout.
 By 6:30 p.m.
 JST on the day of the earthquake, power was restored to 340,000 households in Hokkaido.
 Hospitals were forced to function on emergency backup power, due to the blackout.
 Many hospitals had to turn away emergency patients because of the outages.

 Transportation

 All flights to New Chitose Airport were cancelled on the day of the quake.
-NHK World-Japan announced the airport resumed business at 11:00 a.m.
+The airport resumed business at 11:00 a.m.
 JST the day after the quake.
-All public transport, including rail, subway, and bus services was shut down in Hokkaido due to the loss of electricity and damages.
+All public transport, including rail, subway, and bus services was shut down in Hokkaido due to the loss of electricity and damage.

 The earthquake caused many roads in Hokkaido to become impassable.
 Some roads were blocked by debris from landslides, others were destroyed by soil liquefaction as far away from the epicenter as Kiyota-ku, Sapporo.

 Near the earthquake's epicenter in Atsuma, emergency services could not take emergency calls after the quake due to the heavy damage.

 The East Nippon Expressway Company reported these expressways in Hokkaido were subject to closures after the quake: